Zip Industries: Early history

+In August 2017, Zip Water was acquired by the United States-based firm Culligan International.

 Product development

 During the 1960s, Zip expanded its range of over-sink boiling water heaters catering for canteen, restaurant, factory and office kitchens needing high volumes of boiling water.
 Larger capacity boiling water heaters were also manufactured for use in dairies.

-By 1970, Zip also installed the world's first "boiling water tap" – a boiling water tap installed beside standard hot and cold taps.

 By 1975, Zip added its first on-wall instant boiling water heaters with enhanced energy efficiency and an increased capacity measured in number of cups of boiling water per hour.
-Zip then also created the Zip Miniboil, the first small on-wall instant boiling water heater.
+Zip then also created the Zip Miniboil, the first ever small on-wall instant boiling water heater.
 The Zip Miniboil was followed closely by the Zip Tea Tap, an under-sink, non-pressurized instant boiling water system.
 It delivered water within one degree of boiling point, with little or no steam or splatter.
 The Zip Tea Tap originated a patented steam condensing system to eliminate the emission of excessive steam in conjunction with boiling water.
 By 1985, Zip Tea Tap was so well accepted in Australia that it was specified for all of the kitchens and Members' offices in the new Parliament House, Canberra.

 In the early 1990s, Zip introduced a range of advanced on-wall instant boiling water heaters under the Zip Hydroboil brand.
 These were far more compact, energy-efficient and easier to service than any existing equivalents.

-By 1996, Zip introduced air-cooled Zip HydroTap under-bench filtered instant boiling water systems which also dispensed filtered chilled drinking water from a single touch-button electronic tap.
+By 1996, Zip introduced an air-cooled Zip HydroTap under-bench filtered instant boiling water systems which also dispensed filtered chilled drinking water from a single touch-button electronic tap.
 By 2004, the initial Zip HydroTap was superseded by re-designed product engineering and a distinctive lever-action electronic tap offering precise water flow control, safety, and power-saving features, plus a "font" accessory which enabled the tap to be positioned away from any sink, with independent drainage.
 Zip HydroTap models introduced in 2012 provide sparkling chilled and filtered drinking water (in addition to boiling and chilled) from one tap.
 The Zip HydroTap All-In-One launched in 2012, gives boiling, chilled and sparkling filtered water plus hot and cold water.

-Global expansion

-Zip manufacturing facilities and head office are located in Sydney, Australia, and Australian made Zip products are now marketed in more than seventy countries.
-Distributors throughout the South-East Asia were first established in 1982 and 1983.
-A distributor for Great Britain was engaged in 1987, and instant boiling water systems were exhibited for the first time in Europe when Zip first participated in Europe's Domotechnika and ISH trade shows in 1989 and 1991.